wangxufire/awesome-stars/README.md

 * [waifu2x](https://github.com/nagadomi/waifu2x) - Image Super-Resolution for Anime-Style Art
 * [go-qt5](https://github.com/salviati/go-qt5) - qt5 bindings for go

+## M
+* [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 ## Objective-C
+* [iReSign](https://github.com/maciekish/iReSign) - iReSign allows iDevice app bundles (.ipa) files to be signed or resigned with a digital certificate from Apple for distribution.
+This tool is aimed at enterprises users, for enterprise deployment, when the person signing the app is different than the person(s) developing it.
 * [shadowsocks-iOS](https://github.com/shadowsocks/shadowsocks-iOS) - Removed according to regulations.
 * [DanDanPlayForMac](https://github.com/sunsx9316/DanDanPlayForMac) - 弹弹play mac版